Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

     - The route.html page uses the Google Maps JavaScript API to power a &#39;Geography Challenge&#39;, which allows users to place nodes on a map of the US in an attempt to correctly identify the locations in the novel.
 - jQuery: [https://code.jquery.com/](https://code.jquery.com/)
-    - The site uses jQuery to integrate bootstrap modal alerts within the game on the contact page to alert the user as to the status of their contact form submission.
+    - The site uses jQuery to integrate bootstrap modal alerts within the game, and on the contact page to alert the user as to the status of their contact form submission.
 - Google Maps Route Planner: [https://www.google.de/maps?ie=UTF8&amp;hl=de&amp;daddr=Wegelerstrasse+6,+Bonn&amp;f=d&amp;om=1](https://www.google.de/maps?ie=UTF8&amp;hl=de&amp;daddr=Wegelerstrasse+6,+Bonn&amp;f=d&amp;om=1)
   - The route.html page contains embedded maps showing possible routes from one road trip destination to the next: